krzemienski/awesome-from-stars/README.md

 * [cassava/repoctl](https://github.com/cassava/repoctl): Make it easy to manage your local Arch Linux repository.
 * [RepositoryStream/RepositoryStream](https://github.com/RepositoryStream/RepositoryStream): None
 * [thedillonb/RepoStumble](https://github.com/thedillonb/RepoStumble): A mobile application for viewing GitHub repositories in a fashion similar to StumbleUpon
+* [JeremiahPetersen/RepoToText](https://github.com/JeremiahPetersen/RepoToText): Turn an entire GitHub Repo into a single organized .txt file to use with LLM's (GPT-4, Claude Opus, Gemini, etc)
 * [requestly/requestly](https://github.com/requestly/requestly): Requestly was built to save developers time by intercepting and modifying HTTP Requests.
 It has now developed into an open-source alternative to Charles Proxy and Telerik Fiddler that works directly in browsers without VPN and proxy Issues.
 It is used by more than 200,000+ front-end developers and 11,000+ companies worldwide.
 * [asmcos/requests](https://github.com/asmcos/requests): A golang HTTP client library.
 Salute to python requests.
 * [encode/requests-async](https://github.com/encode/requests-async): async-await support for `requests`. ✨ 🍰 ✨